DeuceEFI/Jaguar/README.md

 JAG 05/12/2013 1517 EDT (GMT-0400)

 ####Do NOT use these files in the dev branch to make a PCB, the PCB has not been tested.
 I have built and installed the first Jaguar 0.4-alpha board in my 1996 Chevrolet S10 for testing.
-See the TODO.md file for the up to date changes from this build.
+See the TODO.md file for the up to date changes from this 0.6-alpha board.

 ### Introduction